-Unlike other solutions, the mizu webphone is a truly cross platform effective solution to the "VoIP from browser" problem, using multiple different SIP/media engines targeting different platforms with the optimal solution to take out the most from the client side possibilities usable from the browsers:
+The webphone is a cross platform solution for the "VoIP from browser" problem, using multiple different SIP/media engines targeting different platforms with the optimal solution to take out the most from the client side possibilities usable from the browsers:

 Download Webphone (ZIP)